python-cffi/cffi/doc/source/using.rst

 The ``extern "Python"`` functions cannot be variadic for now.
 This may be implemented in the future.

-The corresponding Python callback function is defined with the ``@ffi.def_extern()`` decorator.
+Each corresponding Python callback function is defined with the ``@ffi.def_extern()`` decorator.
 Be careful when writing this
 function: if it raises an exception, or tries to return an object of the wrong type, then the exception cannot be propagated.
 Instead, the